mkoslacz/minimal-mistakes/_posts/2017-02-08-moviper--the-android-viper-library.markdown

 </activity>
 ```

-After confirming our choice we land in the `Contract` interface.
-At your left hand side, on the project overview, you can see the rest of the classes generated by plugin in `*.viper.login` package.
-Viper is a general package for viper modules, and a `login` part was inferred from the name we gave the generated Activity.
+After confirming our choice, we land in the `Contract` interface.
+On your left hand side, in the project overview, you can see rest of the classes generated by plugin in `*.viper.login` package.
+Viper is a general package for viper modules and the `login` part was inferred from the name we gave the generated Activity.

-But hold on - I told you that we will make a Kotlin app, and these files feel somehow suspicious.
-Yep, MoviperTemplateGenerator creates only Java file sets and for now there is no plan to migrate it to Kotlin.
-This way we can use it in for generating Java code, and for Kotlin apps we can convert it to Kotlin very easy, so let's do it right now using magic `alt + cmd/ctrl + shift + K` shortcut at whole `login` package.
+But hold on - I told you that we will make a Kotlin app and these files feel somewhat suspicious.
+Yep, MoviperTemplateGenerator creates only Java file sets and for now there is no plan to migrate them to Kotlin.
+This way we can use it to generate Java code, and for Kotlin apps, we can convert it to Kotlin easily, so let's do it right now using magic `alt + cmd/ctrl + shift + K` shortcut on the entire `login` package.

-If you're not comfortable with Kotlin I recommend you to follow [the official tutorial](https://kotlinlang.org/docs/tutorials/kotlin-android.html), it's not a big deal, I guarantee you that you will catch it in a few hours :wink:.
+If you're not comfortable with Kotlin, I recommend you to follow [the official tutorial](https://kotlinlang.org/docs/tutorials/kotlin-android.html).
+It's not a big deal, I can guarantee you will get a grasp of it in just few hours :wink:.

 # Login screen module